nestjs-mod/nestjs-mod-contrib/libs/infrastructure/docker-compose/README.md

 ---
 ### DockerComposePostgreSQL
 PostgreSQL (Postgres) is an open source object-relational database known for reliability and data integrity.
 ACID-compliant, it supports foreign keys, joins, views, triggers and stored procedures.
-(Generator databases in docker-compose.yml for https://github.com/nestjs-mod/nestjs-mod-contrib/tree/master/libs/infrastructure/docker-compose)
+(Generator for databases in docker-compose.yml for https://github.com/nestjs-mod/nestjs-mod-contrib/tree/master/libs/infrastructure/docker-compose)

 #### Use in NestJS-mod
 An example you can see the full example here https://github.com/nestjs-mod/nestjs-mod-contrib/tree/master/apps/example-prisma-flyway or https://github.com/nestjs-mod/nestjs-mod-contrib/tree/master/apps/example-prisma.